kbc@keithborer.co.uk +44 (0)191 332 4999

 February 01 2024

-Julian Dunnill is an experienced Drugs Expert who joined Keith Borer Consultants after the closure of the Forensic Science Service.
+Julian Dunnill was an experienced Drugs Expert who joined Keith Borer Consultants after the closure of the Forensic Science Service.
 In this article, he offers a fascinating insight into a typical week at the end of 2023.
+He retired in December 2024.

 MONDAY